 In fifth grade, I participated in an experimental peanut patch clinical trial.
 At that time, peanuts were my worst allergen, and I avoided contact with them.
 I even held my breath when I was around them.
 I was in the peanut patch trial at Stanford for three years — until eighth grade.
 Each peanut patch had a small amount of peanut powder on it, and every night, someone had to reapply a patch to my back.
 Flour and Meat, Vegetables, Dairy, and Fruit are all allergy tests, and an individual trial included annual peanut challenges in the hospital — those were tough.
 I had to eat a pudding cup with peanut powder mixed into it until I reacted.
 And then, I was given an EpiPen and had to sit in the hospital.

 For up to eight hours on IV fluids until I was given the green light to go home.
 Those were very long days.
 At the end of the three-year peanut patch trial, I safely ate one peanut without reaction and maintained that desensitization by eating one daily.
-After completing the clinical trial, I returned to my childhood allergist to address my other food allergies.
+After completing the clinical trial, I returned to my childhood allergist to address my other food sensitivities.

 I had several oral challenges to the other foods I’m allergic to.

 The biggest one for that stage of my journey was an egg.
-I passed an oral food challenge to full eggs, which meant I had outgrown my allergy altogether and no longer needed to avoid it.
+I passed an oral food challenge to full eggs, which meant I had outgrown my sensitivity altogether and no longer needed to avoid it.
 My dad and I now eat sunny-side-up eggs together.
 And I have also discovered that eggs are a great source of protein.
 Also, I play football and like to work out!

 I am now a patient at Latitude, and my experience here has been even better.
 I am doing OIT for milk and come in every two weeks to receive an update.
 There are no challenging days like the ones I had to do for the clinical trial.
 Then, I only seemed to progress yearly.
 And at my other allergist, I felt like I had almost daily appointments to figure out what I was allergic to.